Tinberg/globetrotter/README.md

 - dato på post
-- modal på post.html bilde
+- post.html content click will take user to the right filter
+- heart click will show the users that has reacted

 - error messages finsihed: post.js